ttash3012/Software-Task-2/Report.md

 ## Purpose

-The purpose of **The Lost Kingdom** is to create an interactive text-based role-playing game using **Python** and **Object-Oriented Programming (OOP)**.
-The game is designed to provide players with an engaging adventure where they explore different locations, battle enemies, collect items, and complete objectives to defeat the Dark Wizard.
+The purpose of Escape the Haunted School is to create an interactive text-based adventure game using Python and Object-Oriented Programming (OOP).
+The game allows players to explore a haunted school while collecting items and avoiding ghosts in an attempt to escape.

-This project demonstrates important software engineering concepts, including classes, objects, attributes, methods, and problem-solving skills.
-It also allows the player to make choices that affect the progress of the game, making the experience interactive and enjoyable.
+The project demonstrates software engineering concepts including classes, objects, attributes, methods, and problem-solving through an engaging game.

 ---

 ## Design Decisions

-Several design decisions were made to improve the gameplay and ensure the project met the assessment requirements.
+Several design decisions were made during the development of this project.

-The game uses an **object-oriented design** because it allows characters, rooms, enemies, and items to be created as separate classes.
-This makes the code easier to organise, maintain, and expand in the future.
+Object-Oriented Programming was chosen because it makes the program easier to organise by separating the game into different classes.
+Separate classes are used for the player, rooms, ghosts, items, and the game itself.

-A fantasy theme was chosen because it provides interesting locations, characters, and quests that make the game more enjoyable.
-The player begins in a small village and progresses through forests, caves, and castles while collecting items needed to complete the game.
+A haunted school theme was selected because it provides a realistic setting with interesting rooms and challenges while remaining simple enough to develop within the assessment timeframe.

-The game includes a simple combat system so players can battle enemies and lose or gain health.
-An inventory system allows players to collect weapons, keys, and health potions, encouraging exploration before facing the final boss.

-The program is divided into small methods and classes rather than placing all code in one file.
-This improves readability, reduces repeated code, and makes debugging easier during development.

-GitHub is used throughout the project to store the code, track changes, and manage different versions of the game through regular commits.
+The game uses text-based commands instead of graphics.
+This keeps the program simple while allowing the focus to remain on programming concepts and game logic.

+The number of rooms and items was kept small to make the game easy to understand, test, and maintain.

 ---

 ## Functionality

-The Lost Kingdom includes several features that provide an interactive gaming experience.

-Players begin by entering their name before starting the adventure.
-They can move between different locations, search for useful items, interact with characters, and fight enemies.
+When the game begins, the player enters their name before starting the adventure.

-The game keeps track of the player's health, inventory, and current location throughout the adventure.
-Players must collect important items, such as the Magic Key, before entering the Dark Castle to battle the Dark Wizard.

-If the player defeats the Dark Wizard, they successfully complete the game and restore peace to the kingdom.
-If their health reaches zero during combat, the game ends, and the player loses.
+The player explores different rooms by entering commands, collects useful items, checks their inventory, and encounters ghosts that reduce their health.

+The objective is to find the Master Key and escape through the main exit before losing all health.

-The program uses classes, objects, methods, lists, and dictionaries to organise game data and control gameplay.
-This demonstrates the use of Object-Oriented Programming while creating a fun and engaging text-based adventure.
+The game uses classes, objects, methods, and attributes to manage player actions, room navigation, item collection, and ghost encounters.

 ---

-## Summary
+## Conclusion

-Overall, **The Lost Kingdom** is an educational and interactive Python game that demonstrates the use of Object-Oriented Programming principles.
-The project combines problem-solving, software design, and programming skills to create an enjoyable adventure while meeting the requirements of the Software Engineering assessment.
+Escape the Haunted School successfully demonstrates the use of Object-Oriented Programming while providing an enjoyable text-based adventure.
+The project combines software engineering principles with interactive gameplay to create a simple but engaging learning experience.